La Garita, Jalisco: Education

 There are three public schools in La Garita ranging from Kindergarten to grade 9.
 All three schools are in the upper half of the town, built there in order to be safe from the frequent floods by the neighboring stream and river that used to flood the lower half of the town often in years past.

-For Kindergarten a small Jardin de Niños is available for children starting at age 5 with some of the best Kindergarten teachers from the region.
+For Kindergarten a small Jardin de Niños is available for children starting at age 5.

 As far as elementary education, an older school which educated the majority of the town citizens named Revolución was recently torn down to be replaced by a well needed three story building with modern amenities and computer labs.
 Unfortunately, the construction process of the building was not inspected properly resulting with the front entrance on the building towards the back, and vice versa.
 The elementary school hosts grades 1st through 6th (in Mexico elementary does not end on 5th grade as it is in the U.S., but 6th grade).

 A Jr. High is also available in town, although farther from the heart of the town, it hosts grades 7th-9th.
 In Mexico this is known as the secundaria or secondary education school.